 - In 2012, ERMC completed more than 150 projects for academics units across the University.

 Debra joined the Division of Enrollment and Retention Management in March 2012.
 In addition to her role as director of ERMC, she also chairs Saint Louis University’s Academic Marketing and Enrollment Management Communication Committee.

 Before joining Saint Louis University, Debra was director of admissions and marketing at Washington University’s Olin Business School.
 From 2002 to 2012, she was responsible for the daily operation of the admissions office, as well as leading the recruitment team and marketing initiatives.
-Debra has over 15 years' experience in higher education and her areas of expertise include strategic communication and recruitment management.
+Debra has more than 15 years of experience in higher education and her areas of expertise include strategic communication and recruitment management.

 Debra received her undergraduate degree in mass communication from Southeast Missouri State University, with post-baccalaureate work in American Culture Studies.
 Debra hopes to complete her studies and earn her Master of Arts degree from Washington University in St. Louis in 2014.
 In addition to her academic work, Debra has consulted corporations and other groups concerned with gender issues and maintains an active volunteer life with the Crime Victims Advocacy Center and other community organizations.
 At home, Debra works in her art studio and enjoys cooking, reading and travel planning.